Alfred Prettyman

-Life
+Early life and education

-Alfred E. Prettyman, was born in February 1935, in Baltimore, Maryland.
+Alfred E. Prettyman was born in February 1935, in Baltimore, Maryland.
 He is one of five children of Edward Prettyman, the conductor of the Colored Park Band #1 of Baltimore, and Helen Prettyman, teacher.
 Prettyman attended Douglass High School from which he graduated at age 16.
 While in high school he also made several appearances on WAAM, now known as WJZ-TV, as a singer on the High Times Program, with host Tommy Dukehart and the afternoon sports and news shows.
 His appearances on WAAM lead to appearances on the radio and television shows of Paul Whiteman.

 A vocalist, his life in music has included performances as a recitalist and soloist.
 In 1962 at New York's Henry Street Playhouse Opera Workshop, under the direction of Felix Popper, assistant conductor of the New York City Opera, he sang the role of Aeneas to Rose Bampton's Dido in a concert version of Henry Purcell's Dido and Aeneas.
 The following year he created the role of Ernesto for the American premiere of Joseph Haydn's opera Die Welt Auf Dem Monde (The World of the Moon), under Popper's direction.
 Winner of a N.Y.
 State Singing Teachers Award, Bidu Sayao, President, his Carnegie Hall debut was well received in The New York Times.
 Prettyman left Baltimore to attend Hamilton College, to study philosophy.
 For four years there, he was the featured baritone soloist of the men's choir led by John L. Baldwin.
-Later he pursued graduate studies at Cornell University; New School for Social Research; Baruch College, CUNY; and the Intercultural Communications Institute (ICI), Pacific University, Portland, OR.
+Later he pursued graduate studies at Cornell University; New School for Social Research; Baruch College, CUNY; and the Intercultural Communications Institute (ICI), Pacific University, Portland, Oregon.

+Personal life

+Prettyman met his first wife, Julia Poussaint, through a college friend.
+They are parents of two children, Meryl and Evan.

+Alfred Prettyman's late wife, Kathleen Conwell Prettyman, aka Kathleen Collins (1942–1988) was a celebrated fiction writer, playwright, filmmaker, and educator.
+Since 1959 Alfred Prettyman has been a resident of New York City where he currently resides with his wife, curator and arts administrator, Susan Stedman.